LRydin/KramersMoyal/paper/paper.md

 \mathcal{M}^{[\ell, m]}(x_1, x_2) = \frac{1}{\Delta t} \langle \Delta y_1^{\ell} \Delta y_2^{m} |_{y_1(t)=x_1, y_2(t)=x_2}\rangle,~\mathrm{with}~\Delta y_i =  y_i(t+ \Delta t) - y_i(t).\nonumber \tag*{(3)}
 $$

-It is straightforward to generalise this to any dimensions.
+It is straightforward to generalise this to any number of dimensions.
 The relevance and importance of adequate time-sampling was extensively studied and discussed in @Lehnertz.

-The Kramers--Moyal coefficients exist on an underlying probabilistic space, i.e., there exists a probabilistic measure assigned to the process, stemming from the master equation describing the family of such processes.
+The Kramers--Moyal coefficients exist on an underlying probabilistic space, that is, there exists a probabilistic measure assigned to the process, stemming from the master equation describing the family of such processes.
 The conventional procedure, as mentioned previously, is to utilise a histogram regression of the observed process and retrieve, via approximation or fitting, the Kramers--Moyal coefficient.
 The choice of a histogram measure for the Kramers--Moyal coefficient results in an acceptable measure of the probability density functions of the process but requires a new mathematical space (a distribution space).
 The employment of a kernel-estimation approach, the Nadaraya--Watson estimator, implemented in this library, permits an identical overview without the necessity of a new (discretised) distribution space, given that the equivalent space of the observable can be taken.

-Like the histogram approach for the measure of the Kramers--Moyal coefficients, each single measure of the observable $\boldsymbol{y}(t)$ is averaged, with a designed weight, into the distribution space.
+Like the histogram approach for the measure of the Kramers--Moyal coefficients, each single measure of the observable $\boldsymbol{y}(t)$ is averaged, with a designated weight, into the distribution space.
 The standing difference, in comparison to the histogram approach, is the riddance of a (discrete) binning system.
 All points are averaged, in a weighted fashion, into the distribution space---aiding especially in cases where the number of point in a dataset is small---and awarding a continuous measurable space (easier for fitting, for example) [@Lamouroux].